h3r/skillgoblin/README.md

 ### 23.05.2025

 - Fixed forced rescan upon long inactivity, app now checks if the DB is populated already and not force rescan if not needed, Leaving it to periodic check or manual trigger.
-- thumbnail.jpg.
-If there is no thumbnail.jpg, default thumbnail is used.
-If there is thumbnail.jpg, it will be used and added to DB.
-If you add thumbnail.jpg to a course via edit the local thumbnail.jpg will be replaced with the one added.
+- thumbnail.png.
+If there is no thumbnail.png, default thumbnail is used.
+If there is thumbnail.png, it will be used and added to DB.
+If you add thumbnail.png to a course via edit the local thumbnail.png will be replaced with the one added.
+Already existing thumbnails should be managed via UI, adding new thubnail file manualy to existing one in folder will not change it.
-- Added Button to browse non video files in course folder.
+- Added Button to browse non video files in course folderm, with option to download individual files.
+Should be at bottom of the individual course display.